 We may not be able to have control over the reasons someone has to work with us but we can vary the type and platform of the content we put out, so that we increase our exposure and the likelihood of being contacted.

 Authority is of greater and greater importance online.
-Setting up Google authorship on your WordPress blog is essential but only one of several steps you must take to show your authority.
-Other ways to increase authority in the eyes of the search engines and the wider web include these:
+Here are some ways to increase authority in the eyes of the search engines and the wider web:

 - Blog regularly